 From Nuclear Fission to Electricity

 Just imagine: On a bright September morning in 2030, you’re driving your hydrazine-powered car along the US West Coast.
 Some miles south of San Clemente, you glance leisurely out at the bright turquoise expanse of the Pacific Ocean — a small industrial compound at the beach catches your attention: “Right”, you think, “good old SONGS.
 It’s great that they decided to shut down the old light-water reactors.”
 San Onofre Nuclear Power Station doesn’t look much like your grandfather’s nuclear plant.
-The mighty concrete domes are gone: In their place, there are unobstrusive artificial hills covered with grass — little indication that some tens of meters below ground, machines release fantastic amounts of energy.
+The mighty concrete domes are gone: In their place, there are just a cooling tower and unobstrusive artificial hills covered with grass — little indication that some tens of meters below ground, machines release fantastic amounts of energy.
 The turbine halls are smaller than those of an equivalent light-water based plant, and next to the waterfront, a few buildings drink seawater through trunk-like metal tubes: Californian draughts are a footnote in history books since DFR-powered desalination has rolled around.

 Nuclear reactors generate heat.
 For it to perform work which is useful for humanity, it needs to be converted into exergy (directional energy, work): Electricity or chemical energy.
 This is what a power plant does.